 How Often Do You Drink?
-The Difference Between Casual Drinker and Alcohol Abuser
+The Difference Between Casual Drinker and Alcohol Abusers

 Alcohol is a social drug that people can use responsibly without causing much harm to their health or their personal life.
 However, it can be hard to tell when someone just drinks to have fun with friends or when someone is beginning to develop a problem.
-Understanding the differences between casual drinking and problem drinking can help you put your relationship with alcohol into perspective.
+Understanding the differences between casual drinking and alcohol abusers can help you put your relationship with alcohol into perspective.

 In spite of its addictive nature, there are plenty of people who have a very casual relationship to drinking alcohol.
 They can go to a party or a bar and have one beer or maybe two and call it a day.
 Then they might not think about drinking again until the next time they go out a few weeks later.